Experience-based Knowledge Correction for Robust Planning in Minecraft: Additional experimental results

 \subsection{Full results on the long-horizon tasks benchmark}

-In this section, we report REPOA's performance on each goal within the long-horizon tasks benchmark, detailing metrics such as the goal item, number of sub-goals, success rate (SR), and evaluation episodes.
+In this section, we report XENON's performance on each goal within the long-horizon tasks benchmark, detailing metrics such as the goal item, number of sub-goals, success rate (SR), and evaluation episodes.